-Collaboration may well be the buzz word for 2018.
+Collaboration may well be the buzz word of the year in the workplace.
 With more and more ideas about how best to join forces and use each other’s strengths positively, business collaboration has become an essential part of workplace collaboration all over the world.

-But what are some of the best examples of collaboration and teamwork in the office?
+But what are some of the best examples of collaboration and teamwork in remote and in-person offices?
 This workplace collaboration skills checklist includes:

-We’re going to look at these teamwork in the workplace examples in business to see what role they play when building teams and collaborating in the modern workplace, and also examine the benefits of collaboration in the workplace.
+We’re going to look at examples of teamwork in the workplace to see what role they play when building teams and collaborating in the modern workplace, and also examine the benefits of collaboration in the workplace.

 1. Interactive displays